Xsaner/tutorial-crawlingdead/wiki.md

 * wooden beam
 **Description**
-A wooden beam, used to make wooden board. wooden pole
+A wooden beam, used to make wooden board.
-wooden talisman

 * stone
 **Description**
 A round boulder, very hard but it's useful if you can break it down into smaller pieces.
 * metal